CMHAAorg/cmhaa-website/site/content/resources/exciting-leadership-opportunity-with-cmhaa.md

 modules:
   - type: want_know_more
     article_title: How to apply
-    article_description: "Please email your completed application form to Pia Clinton-Tarestad by the closing date of Thursday, 7 January 2021.
-If you have a disability and would like assistance in completing the form, please contact Pia at least three (3) days before the application is due.
+    article_description: "Please email your application to Pia Clinton-Tarestad by the closing date of Thursday, 7 January 2021.
+If you have a disability and would like assistance in completing the form, please contact Pia at least three (3) days before this date.
 We will aim to inform unsuccessful applicants by 7 January 2021. "
     article_email: pia@cmhaa.org.au
     article_fullname: Pia Clinton-Tarestad
   - type: pdf-downloads